FactionMaster/FactionMaster/README.md

 # If it set to true, image will be display near button
 # If it set to false, image will be disabled
 active-image: true
+# If you want to keep using the old system by paste your zip in resource_pack folder of the server, fill it to null
+# else, give the path to the zip like this : resource_pack/path/to/your
+resource-pack-path: null

 faction-chat-active: false
 faction-chat-symbol: "$"